 Oct.
 13: Qualified applicants undergo a merit review.

 Dec.
 13-16: Board votes on applications in public hearings.

 The board then sends recommended applications to the governor for a pardon.

 You will be notified upon final action by the governor before the end of the Wolf Administration in January 2023.

-Q: What if I miss the deadline but still want to apply for a pardon?
+Q: What if I missed the deadline but still want to apply for a pardon?